dagster-io/dagster-quickstart/README.md

 Get up-and-running with the Dagster quickstart project -- open the project in a GitHub Codespace and start building data pipelines with no local installation required.

+For more information on how to use this project, please reference the [Dagster Quickstart guide](https://docs.dagster.io/getting-started/quickstart).

 ## Running The Project

 ### Option 1.
 Using GitHub Codespaces